Skellig Michael: Monastic

 It has been estimated that no more than twelve monks and an abbot lived at the monastery at any one time.
 It was continuously occupied until the late 12th or early 13th century and remained a site for pilgrimage through to the modern era.
 The diet of the island monks was somewhat different from that of those on the mainland.
 With less arable land available to grow grain, vegetable gardens were an important part of monastic life.
 Of necessity, fish and the meat and eggs of birds nesting on the islands were staples.
 Theories for the site's abandonment include that the climate around Skellig Michael became colder and more prone to storms, Viking raids, and changes to the structure of the Irish Church.
-Probably a combination of these factors prompted the community to abandon the island and move to the abbey in Ballinskelligs.
+A combination of these factors likely prompted the community to abandon the island and move to the abbey in Ballinskelligs.

 The site had been dedicated to Saint Michael the Archangel by at least 1044 (when the death of Aedh of Scelic-Mhichíl is recorded).
 However, this dedication may have occurred as early as 950, around which time a new church was added to the monastery (typically done to mark a consecration) and named Saint Michael's Church.
 The island may have been dedicated to Saint Michael, the legendary slayer of serpents, based on a link to Saint Patrick.
 A 13th-century German source claims that Skellig was the location of the last battle between Patrick and the venomous snakes that plagued Ireland.

 Skellig Michael was a regular destination for pilgrims by the early 16th century.